Saidsp19/sidecar/README.md

 ## CentOS 8 Installation Notes

 Due to an interest expressed in using the code on a CentOS 8 system, I managed to install and build the system after some effort and a lot of Googling.
 The dependencies are the same as above (more or less) but I had to locate the ACE RPMs that were not available on EPEL or PowerTools repositories.
 I also needed to disable the firewall to see multicast DNS traffic (configuring would be a better option, but this was on a virtual machine with no external network connectivity).
 Finally, I had to install Python (3.8) and used `sudo alternatives --config python` to make a `python` command available.
 After all of that, the build and unit tests started to work.

+## Docker Container Build

+For the CentOS 8 build above, I now have a `Dockerfile` in the `containers` directory that can be used to build the source in controlled environnment.
+It is noticably *slower* to build this way but it does reduce the amount of work necessary to create a Linux environment for building.

+The `containers/build` script will create a new "sidecar" Docker container, provisioned with the right tools to do a build.
+When complete, the `containers/start` script can be used to start up the container and obtain a shell connection to it.
+Once connected, the shell has its own `build` script which compiles the sources from the host to generate binaries in the container.
+In the container, the sources are in `/home/sidecar/src` and the binaries will be in `/home/sidecar/build/bin`.

+> NOTE: currently, there is no OpenGL support from the container via X11, so only the `AScope` display
+> application will run properly.

 ## MacOS Installation Notes